Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/support/context/simulator-workflow-server-mongo/README.md

-# Simulator / workflow / server / mongo context
+# Simulator / Workflow / Server / Mongo Context
 This context is used for validating the LDES server.

-We use an [LDES server simulator](/ldes-server-simulator/README.md) which serves (a subset of) a data set (e.g. alternative for GIPOD LDES server which contains too much data), an Apache NiFi instance containing the LDES client NiFi processor and the LDES server configured to capture the LDES members emitted by the LDES client NiFi processor.
+We use an [LDES Server Simulator](/ldes-server-simulator/README.md) which serves (a subset of) a data set (e.g. alternative for GIPOD LDES server which contains too much data), an Apache NiFi instance containing the LDES client NiFi processor and the LDES server configured to capture the LDES members emitted by the LDES client NiFi processor.

-## Setup the context
+## Setup the Context
 To setup the context, combine the contents of all the `env.<component>` files into an `env.user` and specify the missing, required arguments:
 * LDES_SERVER_SIMULATOR_TAG (e.g. 20220718T1542)
 * PAT_READ_PACKAGES (Github personal access token)